hwdsl2/setup-ipsec-vpn/README.md

 If you are unable to download, open [vpnsetup.sh](vpnsetup.sh), then click the `Raw` button on the right.
 Press `Ctrl/Cmd+A` to select all, `Ctrl/Cmd+C` to copy, then paste into your favorite editor.
 </details>

-#### Optional: Customize IKEv2 options during VPN setup.
+## Customize IKEv2 options

-When installing the VPN, you can optionally customize IKEv2 options.
+When installing the VPN, advanced users can optionally customize IKEv2 options.

 <details>
 <summary>